Jean-Jacques Muyembe-Tamfum: Career

 In 2014, he was appointed by Director General Margaret Chan to the WHO Advisory Group on the Ebola Virus Disease Response, co-chaired by Sam Zaramba and David L. Heymann.

 There was a further Ebola outbreak in 2018, which took time to control due to delays in reporting.
 The Wellcome Trust and Department for International Development donated £1 million each.
 He pioneered the use of an experimental Ebola vaccine during the outbreak to limit the spread of the virus, including vaccinating health professionals.
 That position on the use of experimental drugs during outbreaks stirred some heated debate in the DRC, with Dr Oly Ilunga eventually resigning from his position as the Minister of Health, citing undue pressure and interference from unnamed multinational pharmaceutical firms.

 Muyembe has established multiple research facilities, including a polio and influenza lab.
 In 2017 he partnered with the Japan International Cooperation Agency to build a research complex with several biosafety labs.
-As of 2018, the DRC still have none of their own labs to test for Ebola.
+As of 2018 the DRC did not have any labs to test for Ebola.

+He is globally known leader in the fight against Ebola and is a key figure in the World Health Organization efforts to combat infectious diseases.
+He is co-discoverer of the Ebola virus in 1976 and co-inventor of the monoclonal antibody " mAb114", approved by FDA as an Ebola treatment under the name "Ebanga" in December 2020.

-On April 3, 2020, during a press conference in Kinshasa, Muyembe advocated for the trial in DRC of experimental vaccines against the COVID-19 virus in the midst of a major pandemic, generating a serious backlash from the congolese population.
-He eventually backtracked, claiming a misunderstanding.
+On April 3, 2020, during a press conference in Kinshasa, Muyembe advocated for the trial in DRC of experimental vaccines against the COVID-19 virus in the midst of a major pandemic, generating a serious backlash from the Congolese population; he eventually backtracked, saying that there had been a misunderstanding.

 Awards and honours

-In 2015 he was awarded the Christophe Mérieux Prize to study further research in the Congo Basin.
-That year he was awarded the Royal Society Africa Prize "for his seminal work on viral haemorrhagic fevers, including Ebola, generating the foundation of our understanding of the epidemiology, clinical manifestations and control of outbreaks of these viral infections".
+In 2015, he was awarded the Christophe Mérieux Prize to study further research in the Congo Basin.
+That year he was awarded the Royal Society Africa Prize for his seminal work on viral haemorrhagic fevers, including Ebola, generating the foundation of our understanding of the epidemiology, clinical manifestations and control of outbreaks of these viral infections.
 He was presented with the Lifetime Achievement Award at the 2015 International Symposium on Filoviruses.
 He was named as one of Nature's 10 in 2018 and 2019.
 In 2019 he won the Hideyo Noguchi Africa Prize from the Government of Japan.
 Muyembe was included in Time's 100 Most Influential People of 2020.
+In 2022, Harvard University awarded him an honorary Doctor of Science degree.
+He was awarded 2023 WHO Director General's Global Leaders Awards as a distinguished scientist and public health leader who was closely involved in the discovery of Ebola before advancing to leadership positions in global health.
+The award honours his lifetime achievements in public health.